Home About The Challenge Solution AGVI Framework Standards Engagements Contact

 The leaders who own the risk.

-Every deliverable is written for the people who make governance decisions — not the teams that implement them.
+Every deliverable is written for the executives who make governance decisions — not the teams that implement them.
+Three personas, one framework, one source of truth on AI posture.

-The AGVI gives you a single scored view of AI governance maturity across every product line and business unit — with evidence your board and investors can verify.
+The AGVI gives you a quantified view of AI governance maturity across nine domains — backed by evidence your board, investors, and regulators can verify.
+No more narrative answers to structured questions.

-From vendor AI contract provisions to consumer data handling across embedded payments — we build the evidence-based governance infrastructure that protects the organization and satisfies investor scrutiny.
+From vendor AI contract provisions to incident response playbooks to EU AI Act classification memos, we build the evidence-based governance infrastructure that protects the organization and holds up under regulatory or transaction scrutiny.

 The regulatory window is closing.